-"The development of the study program of Agricultural and Environmental Engineering and Infrastructure aligns closely with the mission and strategic goals of both UBT and the Faculty of Agricultural and Environmental Engineering."
+'The development of the study program in Management of Food Science and Technology and Infrastructure aligns closely with the mission and strategic goals of both UBT and the Faculty of Food Science and Technology.'
 (SER).

 The study program under evaluation underwent an adequate and transparent internal quality assurance process and was formally approved by the designated strategic management bodies of the institution.
-This process included internal evaluations.
-External experts are not mentioned in the SER.
+This process included internal evaluations conducted by the Faculty Quality Sub-Committee.
+External experts are mentioned in the SER and they are very well linked to the food sector.
 Its continuous improvement is planned.
 Therefore, a continuous improvement system should be further elaborated and implemented.